gkeenans/gkeenan.co/src/avgb/2025-05-08-today-i-am-writing-about-a-fork-and-no-its-not-a-metaphor-for-anything-please-stop-asking.md

 You seem so *happy.*

-If I were to name it, I would name it Curvy, because of how it is.[^2] But I have committed so long to not carrying on the wisdom of my elders, and I don't think I can bring myself to deviate now.
+If I *were* to name it, I would go with "Curvy," because of how it is.[^2] But I have committed so long to not carrying on the wisdom of my elders, and I don't think I can bring myself to deviate now.
 And, in fairness, my elders were responsible for Ronald Reagan, so I don't think I'm way off base here.

 But with that defiance comes wonder.
 Is there a life I miss by purposely avoiding what's in front of me?
 Does this conviction serve me beyond the personal satisfaction of adhering to some sick, spiteful dogma?
 I gain nothing by insisting, and yet I can't not.